 Recorded on June 30, 2019.

-Audio recording editing by Rob Porter.
+Audio recording and editing by Rob Porter.
 Recorded on an iPhone 6S with an Edutige EIM-001 mic.

 For more information, see http://hamiltonnature.org/songscapes